Long-Term EEG Partitioning for Seizure Onset Detection: Experiments and Results

 \subsection{Clustering Method Ablation}

-\method significantly outperforms both MDL and DPGMM, achieving the highest values with the lowest standard deviation.
+Tale \ref{tab:clusteringablation} presents that our method can significantly outperform both MDL and DPGMM, achieving the highest values with the lowest standard deviation.
 The reason may be that the MDL-based method \cite{AutoPlait} focuses on model compression loss without explicitly considering temporal consistency.
 DPGMM \cite{E2Usd} focuses more on estimating the number of clusters.
-Our method can also use Bayesian information criterion (BIC) to estimate the number of clusters.
-Since the seizure states are predetermined, in this work, we specify it to two clusters for SO detection and three for SPO detection.
+Our method can also employ Bayesian information criterion (BIC) to estimate the number of clusters.
+Since the seizure states are predetermined, this work specifies it to two clusters for SO detection and three for SPO detection.